- For Researchers

 Cambridge University Press

-The agreement includes unrestricted open access publishing of all journals in the Cambridge University Press Full Collection, which includes both hybrid journals and open access journals, a total of approximately 400 journals.
+The agreement includes unrestricted open access publishing in all journals in the Cambridge University Press Full Collection.
+The collection includes both hybrid journals and open access journals.

 CC-BY is the standard for publishing, but the publisher also offers publishing under CC-BY-NC, CC-BY-NC-SA and CC-BY-NC-ND.